History of Computer Networks

 Data Transmission Standard

-- The data in a communication system follow these data transmission standard.
+- The data in a communication system follows these data transmission standards.

 (A) Data Transmission Types